Top Apps Made with Flutter – 18 Stories by Developers and Business Owners

-“Development in Flutter is a breeze“, “Cross-platform solutions have been around for a long time, but Flutter is the first one to do it right.”, “The biggest downsides to Flutter are platform risk, and size of the developers’ community”, “We were encountering unprecedented challenges & difficulties”, “Our crash rates are down tenfold, and our users are happier than ever”
+“Development in Flutter is a breeze“, “Cross-platform solutions have been around for a long time, but Flutter is the first one to do it right.”, “The biggest downsides to Flutter are platform risk, and size of the developers’ community”, “Our crash rates are down tenfold, and our users are happier than ever”.

-Flutter is Google’s mobile app SDK, complete with a framework, widgets, and tools, that gives developers an easy way to build and deploy visually attractive and fast mobile apps on both Android and iOS platforms (official Flutter website).
+Google introduced Flutter as its own cross-platform app development software development kit (SDK) in 2018.
+Complete with a framework, widgets, and tools, Flutter gives developers an easy way to build and deploy fast, aesthetically-pleasing mobile applications – on both Android and iOS platforms – with as little overhead as possible.

 What will you find in this article?

-- Why did they decide to use Flutter in their projects?
+- Why did the developers and business owners decide to use Flutter for their projects?

 - Did they enjoy working with Flutter?

-- Was it much different than native app development or React Native?
+- Was it noticeably different to native app development, or React Native?

-- What pros and cons of Flutter do they see from developers’ and business perspective?
+- The pros and cons of Flutter – both from a developer and business perspective

-How we chose the applications that are listed here
+How we chose the applications listed in this article:

-- Apps that represent different industries including social networking, entertainment, finance, sports, or travel.
+- Apps that represent different categories (including social networking, entertainment, finance, sports, travel and more)

-- Big market players’ apps (Google, Abbey Road Studios or Alibaba – their app made with Flutter has 50M+ downloads).
+- Big market players’ apps e.g. Google, Abbey Road Studios, Alibaba (Alibaba’s Xianyu app has 50M+ downloads)

-- Applications with the original idea and social value, i.e. an app for adopting homeless animals.
+- Apps with an original idea and social value ( e.g. an app for adopting homeless animals)

-- Apps that were created as a part of hobby projects but have gained high recognition among users (e.g. School planner).
+- Apps created as a hobby, which gained notable recognition among users (e.g. a school planner)

-- Applications with a beautiful UI (such as Reflectly or HuYu).
+- Applications with a beautiful UI (e.g. Reflectly, HuYu)

 The app for creating, sharing, and discovering different forms of content from images to articles.
 A user can create a page to showcase their contents and get recognised in the community.
 The pilot web version of the app was released on December 2018, the Android version on January 1, 2019, and the iOS version on January 5, 2019.